Tensor Reconstruction Beyond Constant Rank

-Finally, the most restricted model we study is \emph{depth-$3$ powering circuits}.
+An even more restricted model is \emph{depth-$3$ powering circuits}.
 In this model, multiplication gates are replaced by powering gates.
 Such gates get as input a single linear function and their output is that function raised to some power.
 We denote the class of depth-$3$ powering circuit by $\SumPowSumk$.
 This is a natural computational model for computing \emph{symmetric tensors}, where again the top fan-in corresponds to the rank.

 Karnin and Shpilka \cite{KarninShpilka09} presented polynomial time reconstruction algorithms for $\SumPowSumk$ multilinear circuits for $k=O(1)$ over fields of size at most polynomial in $n$.
 Over fields of large characteristic or characteristic 0, Kayal \cite{Kayal12} has designed a randomized, proper, polynomial time reconstruction algorithm for $\SumPowSumk$ circuits assuming $2k< d$.\footnote{An earlier version of this paper contained a reconstruction algorithm for $\SumPowSumk$ circuits whose running time is polynomial in $n$ as long as $k$ is very slightly super-constant in $n$.
 However, after the initial version of this paper was posted, we became aware of Kayal's results which supersede ours, and thus we chose to remove this algorithm from this paper.}